 Three heart name crafts the kids will love to make this Valentine’s Day.
+Be sure to grab the free printable heart letters while you’re here.

 I’m often asked about how to teach young children letters, especially since disagree with using “letter of the week”.